AndrewJBateman/programming-resources-planning/google-cloud-study-notes.md

 Understanding the relation between Billing accounts & Projects & Organizations

 ## Ch 4 Compute Engine
-The understanding of market place uses cases (Ex: If the user wants to deploy functional software packages without having to manually configure the software or Virtual machine instances)
+The understanding of market place uses cases (Ex: If the user wants to deploy functional software packages without having to manually configure the software or Virtual Machine instances)
 Auto-scaling types (Selecting best scaling type based on the given scenario) When to use External IP address (Static external vs Ephemeral external IP) Importance of metadata and labels